 Live music videos are a great way of delivering high-class video content while portraying a definite sense of musicianship and love for the craft.
-If you work with the right team, the process can be playful and fun, with the same sense of energy that you get from any live performance.
+If you work with the right team, the process can be playful and fun.

 More and more artists decide to shoot live videos prior to engaging in fully-produced, traditional music videos – and rightly so.
-Filming a great live performance can act as an incredible incentive, offering an entertaining piece of content and reason to go and experience the action firsthand at a live concert
+Filming a great live performance can act as an incredible incentive to get booked.

 Live arrangement is key